plerohellec/memory_tracker/README.md

 # Coming soon
 * Redis store.
 * Store and report the most expensive URLs.
-* Support for Ruby 1.9 and Rails 4.
+* Support for Rails 4 (it might already work, it's just not been tested yet).

 # Contributing to memory_tracker